chris-sumner/Cochlear-Nucleus-AM-coding/README.md

+# Initial submission version
+This is the version of the code which was uploaded when originally submitted to PLOS Biology.
+It uses a d-prime based analysis which a reviewer pointed out was not quite theoretically sound (but which made no difference).
+It is also missing substantial extra analyses which allowed us to link modulation classification performance to several spike train properties including mode-locking.
+The raw data are unchanged.

 # Cochlear-Nucleus-AM-coding
 The data and code for envelope coding in the cochlear nucleus.
 This requires MATLAB.
 It also contains some C (Mex) code which has been compiled for 64-bit Windows (so some work required to run elsewhere).